Social Commerce: An Ultimate Guide for Online Brands & eCommerce Owners

 Since its inception, Social commerce has been trending among global brands selling products/services online.
 And now, marketers have predicted the Global Social Commerce Market to Reach $604.5 Billion by 2027.

-This blog is social commerce 101 that will explain everything and much more about the social commerce strategies, benefits, platforms, and examples.
+This blog is a social commerce guide that will explain everything and much more about the social commerce strategies, benefits, platforms, and examples.

 Let’s get started with the blog.

 Before we move any further, let’s put this out straight for you.
 Social commerce is buying & selling products online while staying within the social media platform.